-Plinky Manual
+Plinky / Plinky+ Manual

 Plinky is an 8 voice polyphonic touch synthesiser that specialises in fragile, melancholic sounds.

 Think of it as an 8 stringed instrument, played by touching the 64 main pads, which are arranged in 8 vertical monophonic strips or strings.
+You can play Plinky straight away with those 64 main pads.

 Each of the 8 strings has:

-• Up to 4 oscillators (pulse, supersaw or wavetable) or sampler grains, detuned by the tiny movements of your finger.
+• Up to 4 oscillators (pulse, supersaw or wavetable) or sampler grains, detuned by the movements of your finger.

 • A white noise generator

-• ...a resonant 2-pole low-pass gate.
+• A resonant 2-pole low-pass gate.

 • Distortion / saturation